 The complaint states that in reality Capitol operated at a loss in 2004 and essentially had no legitimate operations in 2005.
 The SEC alleges that Shapiro pocketed at least $38 million for personal use, including funding other business and real estate ventures.
 Shapiro also apparently paid massive commissions to people who secured other investors.

-If you invested with Capitol Investments USA Inc., and/or Nevin Shapiro, or are the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you invested with Capitol Investments USA Inc., and/or Nevin Shapiro, or are the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.